GitDevla/devla.dev/static/blogs/postToP.md

 # PostToP Ecosystem

+> Please note that this project is currently being integrated into my thesis work as a multi-user, AI driven ecosystem.
+As a result, the information presented here may not reflect the most current status or implementation details of the project.

 PostToP is an ecosystem that I created to track my most & currently playing songs on Youtube & Youtube Music.
 The project was a fun way for me to learn more about Chrome extensions and to track my music listening habits, which I can then display on my website or as a Discord status.

 Similar project to PostToP is [PreMiD](https://premid.app/) (yes, the naming is intentional), which is also a Chrome extension that displays your currently playing music on Spotify, YouTube, and other platforms.
 But I always found it sluggish and not very customizable, so I decided to create my own.